AbigailAC/Go-Secret-Application/README.md

 - **GET** `/secrets`: Retrieve a list of all secrets.
 - **POST** `/secrets`: Add a new secret.
 Requires a JSON body with `SecretId`, `SecretName`, `Secret`, and `SecretPW`.
+- **GET** `/secrets/:secretId:` Extract a secret's name by id without password verification (will be removed in final version)
-- **GET** `/secrets/:secretId`: Retrieve a specific secret by its ID.
+- POST `/secrets/:secretId:` Fetch a specific secret by its ID after verifying the provided password.

-## Frontend (Coming Soon)
+## Frontend

-The upcoming frontend will feature:

 - A table of secret IDs and Names with a "reveal secret" button.
 - An "add secret" button to input and add a new secret.

+##  TO DO LIST:
-- Eventually move to React-based frontend.
+- Eventually move to React-based frontend
+- Integrate with database instead of using in-memory slices
+- Implement AES instead of storing passwords directly
+- Add user accounts and authentication